Geel

-Geel ([ɣeːl]) is a city located in the Belgian province of Antwerp, which acquired city status in the 1980s.
+Geel ([ɣeːl]) is a municipality and city located in the Belgian province of Antwerp, which acquired city status in the 1980s.
 It comprises Central-Geel which is constituted of 4 old parishes a/o towns: Sint-Amand, Sint-Dimpna, Holven and Elsum.
 Further on around the center are the parish-towns of Ten Aard (N), Bel (E), Winkelomheide (SE), Stelen, Oosterlo and Zammel (S), Punt (SW) and Larum (W).
 In 2021, Geel had a total population of 40,781.
 The total area is 109.85 km2.
 Geel’s patron saint, the Irish Saint Dymphna, inspired the town’s pioneering de-institutionalized method of care for the mentally ill.

 History

 Origins and Middle Ages

 Archaeological finds in the area point to Iron Age settlements, but the name of Geel (until mid-20th century spelled as Gheel) hails from a Germanic root meaning "yellow" and dates from the early Middle Ages.
 A hamlet already existed in the mid-13th century, at which time a certain Petrus Cameracencis, canon of Cambrai, wrote the Vitae Dymphnae et S. Gereberni presbiteri (English: Life of Dymphna and St. Gerebern priest) about an Irish woman and her tutor set in Geel according to oral tradition.
 The cult of the saint attracted numerous pilgrims to the area, leading to a substantial population growth: 2,136 inhabitants in 1374.

 In the 12th century, the extended territory around Geel was given to the Grimbergen Abbey.
 It then became property of one noble family after another throughout medieval times.
 The noble lords or dames were masters of their community, but pledged feudal allegiance to the Dukes of Brabant.
 Some form of municipal government was granted to Geel as early as the first half of the 13th century.
 Throughout the Middle Ages to the end of the 18th century, the history of Geel follows that of the Duchy of Brabant.
 During all this time, the economy of the city depended on the breeding of sheep for the cloth industry, complemented by the cultivation of flax for the manufacture and trade of linen.
 A cloth hall was built at the beginning of the 15th century, which was later transformed into the city hall.
 The Eighty Years' War greatly damaged the Geel economy as well as its buildings and churches.
 The textile industry recovered to last until the early 19th century, but the economy was now mostly supported by agriculture, specifically rye, oat, barley, and buckwheat.
 Geel was also known at that time for its Latin School, which attracted students from far away to prepare them for entry at the Catholic University of Leuven.